aws-samples/aws-lambda-extensions/aws-lambda-extension-fluent-bit/README.md

 The provided code sample demonstrates how to get Fluent Bit set up for Lambda Extensions.

 Note:
-1. Supported Fluent Bit Version: 1.6
+1. Supported Fluent Bit: v1.6
 2. Supported AWS Fluent Bit Outputs: CloudWatch Logs, Kinesis Firehose and Kinesis Data Streams.

 This extension runs a goroutine that will do the following: